Comparison of Prasugrel and Ticagrelor in the Treatment of Acute Myocardial Infarction - PRAGUE-18

 Among patients with STEMI undergoing primary PCI, similar efficacy and bleeding was observed for either prasugrel or ticagrelor.
 Similar ischemic events were noted at 7 days and 1 year.
 Among such patients, the use of either agent is acceptable.

 Motovska Z, Hlinomaz O, Kala P, et al., on behalf of the PRAGUE-18 Study Group.
-One-Year Outcomes of Prasugrel Versus Ticagrelor in Acute Myocardial Infarction Treated With Primary Angioplasty: The PRAGUE-18 Study.
-J Am Coll Cardiol 2017;Nov 14:[Epub ahead of print].
+1-Year Outcomes of Patients Undergoing Primary Angioplasty for Myocardial Infarction Treated With Prasugrel Versus Ticagrelor.
+J Am Coll Cardiol 2018;71:371-81.

 Presented by Dr. Zuzana Motovska at the American Heart Association Annual Scientific Sessions (AHA 2017), Anaheim, CA, November 14, 2017.